elleem/reading-notes/401/reading13.md

 3. What is the purpose of splitting the dataset into train and test sets, and how does this contribute to the evaluation of a machine learning model’s performance?

+Training set contains a known output and the model learns on this data in order to be generalized to other data later on.

+The test dataset in order to test our models predictions.

+Use the train_test_split function to split 80/30 or 70/30 of the data.

+Be sure to cross validate, which similar to train/test split, but applied to more subsets.

+Two methods: K-Folds Cross Validation, and Leave One Out Cross Validation.

+K-Folds uses k-1 subsets to train data and leave the last subset as test data.
+Then average the model against each of the fold and finalize it.
+Finally test it against the test set.

+LOOCV--the numver of folds equals to the number of observations in the dataset, then average, and build the model w/ the average.
+Test against the last fold.
+Best for smaller datasets.

 ### What is Linear Regression

+common type of predictive analysis.

+does a set of predictor variable do a good job in predicting an outcome variable

+which variables in particular are significant predictors of the outcome variable and do they predict the outcome variable?

+regression analysis for:

+(1) determining the strength of predictors,
+(2) forecasting an effect, and
+(3) trend forecasting